acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 <span>A video of the game when we decided to abandon it.</span>
 </div>

 After a week of work we concluded it was going to take longer that we wanted to spend so we aborted the idea.
-However, we didn't lose interest in trying to do something for that web portal.
+However, we didn't lose interest of trying to do something for Poki in the future.

 *Timeline: we are around March at this point.*

 ### Endless Runner -> Gorilla Jones

-After Super Dino Box, I decided to keep working on a game with [platformer mechanics as a learning process](/2023/04/10/platformer_techniques_in_endless_runner.html) and that evolved into an endless runner, here is a version using other pack of assets from Penusbmic:
+After Super Dino Box, I decided to keep working on a game with [platformer mechanics as a learning process](/2023/04/10/platformer_techniques_in_endless_runner.html) and that evolved into an endless runner using the [Tiny Alchemist asset pack by Penusbmic](https://itch.io/c/1993823/the-tiny-alchemist-patreon-tier-3-mini-series).

 <div class="post-image">
 <video width="100%" controls>